weMail/Subscribe2/ReadMe.txt

 If you want to grow your subscriber lists, send automated campaigns to huge subscriber lists, you should upgrade to [weMail](https://getwemail.io).

+## Privacy Policy
+Subscribe2 uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.
+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Installation ==

 = AUTOMATIC INSTALLATION =